Dance

 Ballet West is finishing its season with “Works From Within,” which opened Wednesday night at the Rose Wagner Performing Arts Center.

 This program, which alternates yearly with the company’s “Choreographic Festival, has long been an incubator for new works by Ballet West dancers and an important part of the season since Adam Sklute was hired as artistic director in 2007.
-This year’s program includes premieres by returning choreographers Emily Adams … Read More
+This year’s program includes premieres by returning choreographers Emily … Read More

 Ballet West delivers a varied and exquisite Stravinsky feast – Apr 05, 2025